Contextual Search in the Presence of Adversarial Corruptions: Corrupted Projected Volume: algorithm and main guarantee

 \section{Corrupted Projected Volume: algorithm and main guarantee}

-In this section, we provide an algorithmic scheme that handles all the aforementioned behavioral models and loss functions.
-The main result of this and the next section is an algorithm (Algorithm~\ref{algo:corpvAI}) for the adversarial irrationality behavioral model when there is an \emph{unknown} upper bound $C$ on the number of irrational agents.
+In this section, we provide an algorithmic scheme that handles all the aforementioned agent response models and loss functions.
+The main result of this and the next section is an algorithm (Algorithm~\ref{algo:corpvAI}) for the adversarial corrupted agent response model when there is an \emph{unknown} upper bound $C$ on the number of corrupted agents.
 The regret of this algorithm is upper bounded by the following theorem.
 We first present the algorithm in this section and prove the stated theorem in Section~\ref{ssec:analysis_adv_irrationality}.

-\begin{theorem} When run with an accuracy parameter $\eps > 0$ and an unknown corruption level $C$, $\textsc{CorPV.AI}$ incurs regret $\calO ( d^3 \cdot \log (\nicefrac{T}{\beta} ) \cdot \log (\nicefrac{d}{\eps} ) \cdot \log ( \nicefrac{1}{\beta}) \cdot (\log T + C ))$ with probability at least $1- \beta$ for the $\eps$-ball loss.
+\begin{theorem} When run with an accuracy parameter $\eps > 0$ and an unknown corruption level $C$, $\textsc{CorPV.AC}$ incurs regret $\calO ( d^3 \cdot \log (\nicefrac{T}{\beta} ) \cdot \log (\nicefrac{d}{\eps} ) \cdot \log ( \nicefrac{1}{\beta}) \cdot (\log T + C ))$ with probability at least $1- \beta$ for the $\eps$-ball loss.
 When run with $\eps=1/T$, its regret for the pricing and absolute loss is $\calO (d^3 \log(dT) \log(T) \cdot (\log T + C) \log (\nicefrac{1}{\beta}))$ with probability at least $1 - \beta$.
 The expected runtime of the algorithm is quasi-polynomial; in particular, it is $\calO((d^2 \log T )^{\text{poly}\log T} \cdot \text{poly}(d,\log T) )$. \end{theorem}